eaasi/user-handbook/source/overview/install/setup.rst

   .. note::

-     `eaasi-ansible`_ already supports distributed deployment, consisting of a single gateway machine and multiple worker machines running emulation sessions.
+     `eaasi-ansible`_ technically supports distributed deployment, consisting of a single gateway machine and multiple worker machines running emulation sessions.
 However, this is not yet fully documented and therefore not available in the current installer version.